chc412/ChromaHillsCompatibility/Update pack.mcmeta.md

 }

 You need to change the Pack_format number to match the version of minecraft you want to play.
 A chart can be found at https://minecraft.wiki/w/Pack_format
-Make sure you look at Recource Pack table, not the Data Pack table.
+Make sure you use the Recource Pack table, not the Data Pack table.
 For minecraft version 1.21, the pack format will be 34

 ----

 How to open the file;
 Once you have downloaded the ChromaHills-128x-1.19v1.zip file you will nbeed to open it.
-The easist method is to a archive-program, such as 7-zip, that allows you to open and edit the contents with out needing to extract the entire archive.
+The easist method is to use an archive-program, such as 7-zip, that allows you to open and edit the contents with out needing to extract the entire archive.

 If you are windows, and do not intall an archive-program, you will need to right click the zip file and find the "Extract All" file in the context meunu.